sagify

 Create environment:

-mkvirtualenv -p python3.7 sagify-demo
+mkvirtualenv sagify-demo

 Don't forget to activate the virtualenv after the creation of environment by executing workon sagify-demo